hzi-braunschweig/pia-system/docs/how-to-add-a-new-service.md

 ## Dockerfile

-In the privacy policy of PIA we have strict rules regarding the logs of emails and ip adresses.
-To prevent the logging of emails and ip adresses we have a bash masking script [generate-internal-secrets](../psa.utils.scripts/logs-masking/custom-entrypoint.sh).
+In the privacy policy of PIA we have strict rules regarding the logs of emails and ip addresses.
+To prevent the logging of emails and ip addresses we have a bash masking script [generate-internal-secrets](../psa.utils.scripts/logs-masking/custom-entrypoint.sh).
 The script has to be copied to the docker image and run in the `ENTRYPOINT` of the dockerfile.
-Furthermore, `bash` needs to be installed in the dockerfile (if not already included).
+Furthermore, `bash` and `sed` (GNU version of sed that support `-u` option) needs to be installed in the dockerfile (if not already included).
 The script takes the original entrypoint file of the docker image as a first parameter (see e.g. [Dockerfile](../psa.service.userservice/Dockerfile).).

 ## Internal Library Dependencies